ai/about-postcss/speech.md

 And a last but not least problem.
 Preprocessors are template language.

 But is it a good language?
-It is not a some complicated function.
+It is not some complicated function.
 This huge code is just a mixin for simple transition from Compass.

 Sass is nice for simple tasks.